Skip to content

 The Area: What Westside and Europort Actually Feels Like

-Westside sits on Gibraltar's western side (obviously), stretching from the Europort commercial complex up through the newer EuroCity development.
-The whole area was purpose-built as a business district starting in the 1990s, and that heritage shows.
-Glass-fronted office towers, wide pavements, underground parking.
-It feels more like Canary Wharf than a Mediterranean town.
+Westside sits on Gibraltar's western side, stretching from the Europort commercial complex through to the newer EuroCity development.
+The whole area was purpose-built as a business district, and that heritage is visible in the wide pavements, underground parking, and glass-fronted office towers.
+It has more in common with a modern business park than a traditional Mediterranean neighbourhood.

-Monday to Friday, this place buzzes.
+Monday to Friday, it buzzes.
 Suits everywhere, lunch queues at the cafes, delivery riders weaving through traffic.
-Come Saturday morning?
-It's a ghost town.
-That's the trade-off nobody warns you about.
-If you want weekend street life, bars spilling onto pavements, and neighbours chatting on balconies, Westside will disappoint you.
-If you want peace, quiet, and a modern flat with zero commute, it's perfect.
+Come Saturday morning, it is a different place entirely.
+That quiet is either a feature or a deal-breaker depending on what you are looking for.
+If you want weekend street life and bars spilling onto pavements, Westside will disappoint you.
+If you want peace, a modern flat, and a two-minute walk to your desk, it is hard to beat.

 Major Residential Buildings